Dennis90BW/ha-power-helper/README.md

 - 🧩 Automatically creates missing **combined or separate power sensors** for **grid** and **battery**
 - 🔌 Power flow breakdown (PV, grid, battery, home)
+- ➕ Multiple PV systems can be added
 - 🔋 Battery power can be inverted
-- ⚙️ Easy setup via the UI
+- ⚙️ Easy setup and editing via the UI
 - 📊 Output in **watts (W)**
 - 🔄 Supports sensors in **W** and **kW**
 - 🌍 Multilingual (**DE / EN**)